ifranda/VaporDocumentationWebsite/_sources/pythonAPIReference/wslInstructions.rst

        wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
        bash Miniconda3-latest-Linux-x86_64.sh

-6. Restart Ubuntu for these changes to take effect.
+6. Follow the instructions it provides, and make sure to say "yes" when it asks if you want to update your shell profile to automatically initialize conda.
+Close and reopen Ubuntu for these changes to take effect.
 7. Install VAPOR Python using conda:

    .. code-block:: console

        conda create -n vapor_python
        conda activate vapor_python
-       conda install -c conda-forge -c ncar vapor
+       conda install -c conda-forge -c ncar-vapor vapor

 8. After vapor installation is complete, you can open a coding environment of your choice: